AP Analysis: Gaza flare-up driven by deep misery in strip - Philly

 Adding insult to injury, the Palestinians do not have a currency.
 The few bills of cash in Gazan pockets are Israeli shekels emblazoned with the likenesses of Jewish religious and Zionist political figures.

-Hamas says the border protests will continue through May 15, the anniversary of Israel's founding and a day of mourning for the Palestinians to mark their mass displacement during the war surrounding Israel's creation.
+Hamas says the border protests will continue through May 15, the anniversary of Israel's founding and the "nabka" (catastrophe) for the Palestinians - a day of mourning to mark the mass displacement of hundreds of thousands of people who fled or were expelled from their homes during the war surrounding Israel's creation.
 It has signaled it may attempt a mass border breach, just as Israel fears.
 With Israel digging in its heels, and only muted debate in Israel over the high casualty count, bloodshed is likely to continue.

 Here's a look at how the players in this tragic scenario have reached this point: